 We can now offer a series of analyses specific to charged and uncharged dextran and Polysucrose derivatives.
-This includes molecular weight determination using GPC (gel permeation chromatography), quantitative determinations various substituents (sulphates carboxyls, amines etc.), optical rotation, spectrophotomeric and spectrofluorimetric studies, viscosity etc. The list of available analysis will be updated shortly.
-Feel free to inquire if you have specific demands.
+This includes molecular weight determination using GPC (gel permeation chromatography), quantitative determinations various substituents (sulphates carboxyls, amines etc.), optical rotation, spectrophotomeric and spectrofluorimetric studies, viscosity etc. Feel free to inquire if you have specific demands.

 We can also run GPC according to GMP requirements.